 Organic certification cost share now available

-"This certification assures consumers that organic products are really and truly organic, and that they are produced in compliance with federal organic regulations," said Moynihan.
+Organic certification assures consumers that organic products are truly organic, and that they are produced in compliance with federal organic regulations.

 Funds for this program come from a cooperative agreement with the United States Department of Agriculture (USDA).
-Certified operations are eligible for reimbursement of 75 percent of certification-related costs that they incurred during the period between October 1, 2007 and September 30, 2008 up to a maximum of $750.
-Costs incurred after September 30, 2008 are not eligible for the '07-'08 cost share rebate, but will be reimbursed through a subsequent program.
+Certified operations are eligible for reimbursement of 75 percent of certification-related costs they incurred during the period between October 1, 2008 and September 30, 2009 up to a maximum of $750.
+Costs incurred after September 30, 2009 are not eligible for the current rebate program, but will be reimbursed through a subsequent program.

-To qualify, applicants must be certified by a USDA-accredited organic certifying agency.
-They must submit an MDA application form, proof of certification during the qualifying period, and copies of billing statements from their certifier that itemize the costs incurred.
+To qualify, applicants must submit an MDA application form, proof of certification during the qualifying period, and copies of billing statements from their certifier that itemize the costs incurred.
 Additional information is detailed in the program guidelines.
-All applications must be postmarked by February 28, 2009.
+All applications must be postmarked by October 15, 2009.
 Incomplete applications cannot be processed.

 The MDA has already mailed application packets to more than 800 certified organic operations in the state.
 Any certified organic farmer or processor who did not receive a packet can obtain the necessary materials on the MDA's website www.mda.state.mn.

 us/food/organic or by calling Meg Moynihan at (651) 201-6616.